Quick Summary

 The £3,000 annual exempt amount

 Everyone gets a tax-free CGT allowance of £3,000 per year.
-This has been slashed from £12,300 just two years ago:
+This has been slashed from £12,300 just a few years ago:

 | Tax year | Annual exempt amount |